 One of the biggest frustrations when it comes to delivering successful projects?
-Stakeholders and project teams have expectations that exist in different galaxies.
+Project teams have to learn how to manage stakeholder expectations that exist in different galaxies.
 Here’s an example of what this might look like:

 Technology lead: “It’s all about short, sharp schedules.”